HolgerHees/cloudsync/README.md

 To get a first impression you should take a look at [this screenshot](https://github.com/HolgerHees/cloudsync/wiki/Home).

-The encryption is based on OpenPGP with AES 256 and a passphrase.
+The encryption is based on OpenPGP with AES 256 (optional) and a passphrase.
 It is possible to decrypt uploaded files with a normal OpenPGP compatible tool like 'gpg' or 'gpg2'.

 Encrypted data includes:
 - filetype [folder,file,symlink]